Tooth sensitivity may often be triggered by eating something hot, cold, sweet, sticky or acidic.

 You do not need to 'put up with' tooth sensitivity.
 Many advanced and effective treatments are available to relieve tooth sensitivity quickly.

 If you have tooth sensitivity we recommend your symptoms be assessed promptly.
-Only accurate professional diagnosis and appropriate management can address both the symptoms, and causes of tooth sensitivity so you experience reliable relief, and so further preventable or more complex issues may be avoided.
+Only accurate professional diagnosis and appropriate management with advanced sensitive teeth treatments will address both the symptoms, and causes of tooth sensitivity so you experience reliable relief, and so further preventable or more complex issues may be avoided.

 At Melbourne Dentistry we can address your tooth sensitivity issues today!